The Best Book Promotion Sites in 2024

 Getting your book into BookBub’s Featured Deals email is expensive.
 You can check the full price list here.
 What you will see is that a 99¢ Featured Deal will cost anything from $152 to $1,000+ depending on category size.
 Your book will go out to 2m-4m readers in the case of the more expensive categories, and you could sell thousands of books.
 Authors typically report making their money back in twenty-four hours, and enjoying sustained sales for a period afterwards also.
 Also keep in mind there are much cheaper sites below, if that up-front cost is too high a barrier.

 The biggest stumbling block with BookBub isn’t the cost.
 It’s the difficulty of getting picked.
 You must apply, and BookBub says it only accepts 20% of applicants.
 (I’m guessing Dan Brown has a slightly better chance than most, so you and me probably face tighter odds.)
 If you are exclusive to Amazon, or don’t have very many reviews on your book, or your presentation isn’t excellent, your chances of getting picked are very slim indeed.
-But if you want to apply, your first step is to sign up for BookBub Partners account – which I recommend doing anyway, and populating your books on the platform so readers can discover them.
+To apply, your first step is to sign up for BookBub Partners account – which I recommend doing anyway, and populating your books on the platform so readers can discover them.

 BookBub Ads